Control Systems

 - D = what the system is about to do

-At some point it stopped feeling like engineering and started feeling like intuition.
+At some point it stops feeling like engineering and starts feeling like intuition.

 Fuzzy logic & nonlinear control

-I never believed the world was linear.
-Fuzzy logic taught me that ambiguity is not noise — it's structure.
+The world was never linear.
+Fuzzy logic reveals that ambiguity is not noise — it's structure.

 Nonlinear systems aren't problems.
 They're signals that the model needs a new domain, not a new parameter.

-This was my first exposure to control theories that don't restrict themselves to clean equations.
+Control theories that don't restrict themselves to clean equations matter most.
 Real systems rarely do.

 State-space thinking

-State-space models were the first time I realized problems exist in multiple domains simultaneously.
+State-space models reveal that problems exist in multiple domains simultaneously.

 - Position